-Rapid response led by the CREGÉS to help the Health and Social Services Network better support caregivers in the context of the pandemic and beyond.
+Rapid response led by CREGÉS to help the Health and Social Services Network better support caregivers during the pandemic and beyond.

 Guide to Conducting Collective Bereavement Rituals in Montreal in the time of COVID-19.

-Tool produced by the direction de la santé publique of the CIUSSS du Centre-Sud-de-l'Île-de-Montréal, in collaboration with a team of experts from the CREGÉS: Valérie Bourgeois-Guérin, Isabelle Van Pevenage et Zelda Freitas.
+Tool produced by the Direction de la Santé Publique of the CIUSSS du Centre-Sud-de-l'Île-de-Montréal, in collaboration with experts from CREGÉS: Valérie Bourgeois-Guérin, Isabelle Van Pevenage et Zelda Freitas.

 Research Projects: Improving support for families and communities who provide care through innovative tools

 Lived Experiences of Aging Immigrants: a narrative-photovoice study.